kaly-d/InternalARMTemplates/Logic App Standard/README.md

   - Deploy a Public IP Prefix
   - [Associates NAT Gateway with Public IP Prefix]

+**Step 3:** Finish setting up the Logic App

+1. On this GitHub repository, navigate to the **Logic App Standard/workflows** folder.
+2. Download the **Scenario2File1Workflows.zip** file.
+This contains the workflow zip for this scenario.
+3. In the same folder, see the **README.md** for instructions on deploying the zip file to your Logic App, using AZ CLI.
+4. Once the workflows have been deployed, test your workflows which will send a message to the endpoint URL, and review the IP address used in the request belongs to the IP Prefix associated with the NAT Gateway

 ***

 # Logic App Standard hosted on VNET-enabled Storage Account with User-Assigned Managed Identity, integrated with an SFTP-enabled Storage Account